Dublin

 There were differences of opinion between the Dutch and Hungarian authorities concerning the interpretation of the Regulation.
 This concerns two categories of cases:

-(1) asylum seekers who travel through Hungary and apply for asylum for the first time in the Netherlands;
+• asylum seekers who travel through Hungary and apply for asylum for the first time in the Netherlands;

-(2) asylum seekers who have applied for asylum in Hungary and applied for a second time in the Netherlands.
+• asylum seekers who have applied for asylum in Hungary and applied for a second time in the Netherlands.

 Poland: According to a 2020 decision of the Regional Court Haarlem, there is a fundamental lack of independence of the courts of Poland.
 However, according to the court, it cannot be inferred that there are compelling and factual grounds to believe that every asylum seeker runs a real risk that their fundamental right to an effective remedy will be violated.
-The court found that the principle of mutual trust regarding Poland still stands.[63]
-In 2021, the Regional Courts of Amsterdam,[64] Groningen,[65] and Den Bosch[66] have ruled that the principle of mutual trust does not apply to Dublin transfers to Poland concerning applicants who are part of the LGBTQIA+ community.
+The Regional Court found that the principle of mutual trust regarding Poland still stands.[96]
+In 2021, the Regional Courts of Amsterdam,[97] Groningen,[98] and Den Bosch[99] ruled that the principle of mutual trust does not apply to Dublin transfers to Poland concerning applicants who are part of the LGBTQIA+ community.

 Bulgaria: In a judgment of 28 August 2019, the Council of state confirmed that the principle of mutual trust applies to Bulgaria.
-Recently, various Regional Courts have made reference to the Council of State judgement regarding pushbacks in Croatia (see above) and have ruled that the widespread practice of pushbacks in Bulgaria also stand in the way of Dublin transfers to that Member State.[72]
+In 2022, various Regional Courts reference to the Council of State judgement regarding pushbacks in Croatia (see above) and have ruled that the widespread practice of pushbacks in Bulgaria also stand in the way of Dublin transfers to that Member State.[113]
+The Council of State ruled on 16 August 2023 that the State Secretary did not need to conduct further research regarding the Bulgarian situation, because the pushbacks in Bulgaria only happen at the borders.[114]
+Dublin returnees have limited moving space, and as such will not be subjected to pushbacks.
+Additionally, the accommodation situation was not deemed severe enough to contradict the principle of mutual trust.
+As a result, Dublin transfers to Bulgaria continued again.

 Suspension of transfers due to the war in Ukraine